yamin-shihab/study-notes/grade-8/social.md

     + Spain was then part of a vast empire; the Arab Islamic world was part of the largest economic trade zone in the world.
 Muslim rulers and merchants supported the arts, so music, art, and architecture reflected Islamic values.
     + Learning was greatly valued in Muslim society as a way of understanding the universe and to aid in living an ethical life.
 The world's first university was established in Cairo, and many cities became great centers of learning.
 Muslim scholars studied and discussed medicine and science, and translated Classical books and essays with Jewish scholars.
     + Muslim Spain was a society that was relatively tolerant of religious minorities.
 + By the early 1000s, the caliphate, or the area of jurisdiction of Islamic rulers, in Spain had begun to decline due to a series of ineffective rulers leading to periods of civil unrest.
-The small Christian-controlled area began to expand, as part of the Reconquista (meaning reconquest), which was a war based on religious differences.
+The small Christian-controlled area began to expand, as part of the Reconquista (meaning "reconquest"), which was a war based on religious differences.
     + Large groups of soldiers using the same weapon in tight formations were difficult to overrun and proved to be very effective in Europe (and soon the Americas).
     + Christian crusaders from across Europe helped with the Spanish Christian forces to win territory from Muslims, and after a long time, Spain was captured and a Christian land.
 + Kind Ferdinand and Queen Isabella (they were called the Catholic Monarchs by the Pope), took control of the Spanish Inquisition from the Church, which was a state-run system of courts where Church officials put non-Catholics on trial.
 Muslims and Jews were given a choice: convert or be exiled.
 Some decided to leave Spain, while others pretended to convert, but there were still lingering fears, as inquisitors frequently used tortures to get confessions.